-Cash includes amounts in demand deposits as well as short-term investments with a maturity date within three months of the date acquired by the Authority.
+Cash and cash equivalents include amounts in demand deposits as well as short-term investments with a maturity date within three months of the date acquired by the Authority.
 For purposes of the statements of cash flows, the Authority considers all highly liquid investments (including restricted assets) with a maturity of three months or less, when purchased, to be cash equivalents.